 Noun groups and nominalisation

 It is important to discuss the difference between spoken and written language and how this affects our language choices with all students.
-It is particularly important for Aboriginal students who speak an Aboriginal English dialect.

 Writing tasks need to be in contexts that require standard Australian English and students need to be aware of the purpose, audience and context of the text they will be writing.
 For example, writing to a letter to a friend will encourage spoken language whereas writing for publication in a local newspaper or a video clip will require standard Australian English.
 The writing task should be meaningful and teachers need to explain how it is relevant to students’ lives.